 The Litigation Problem

-Some serial plaintiffs exploit the loopholes not to enhance accessibility, but for personal benefit.
-In such cases, organizations must take effective action to protect their business against the setback that could come with a significant lawsuit.
+Some serial plaintiffs exploit loopholes not to enhance accessibility, but for personal benefit.
+In such cases, organizations must take effective action to protect their business against a potential lawsuit.

 Organizations must demonstrate whether their website is ADA compliant or not to avoid any legal challenges or penalties.
 The Web Content Accessibility Guidelines provides the necessary set of guidelines to achieve web accessibility.

 There is a need to understand that WCAG is not a law.
 If website conforms to WCAG, it doesn’t automatically mean that websites are ADA compliant as well.